Best Gaming Controller Under 3000 India 2026: PC and Mobile

 Who it is for: FIFA players, second-pad buyers.
 Check Price on Amazon

-One real-world note: BGMI still does not officially support controller input on most devices, so you will need to check whether your phone and BGMI version allow it.
-Call of Duty Mobile and Fortnite via GFN, fully supported.
+One real-world note: BGMI still does not officially support controller input on most devices, so confirm that your phone and BGMI version allow it.
+Call of Duty Mobile and Fortnite via GFN are supported.

-Who it is for: Mobile gamers, Xbox Cloud on phone, Call of Duty Mobile.
+Who it is for: Mobile gamers on a budget, Android and iPhone users, Call of Duty Mobile.
 Check Price on Amazon

-The sub-1,600 rupee pick for anyone who just wants a wireless pad on a student budget.
+The sub-1,800 rupee pick for anyone who wants a flexible wireless pad on a student budget.
+The tri-mode setup is the headline here: run it over the 2.4GHz dongle for lower latency, Bluetooth when you want no dongle, or plug in wired to charge and play.
 Cosmic Byte is an Indian brand with real replacement support out of Mumbai, which matters when things break.
-Do not expect esports performance, but for Hollow Knight, FIFA career mode, or emulated games, it works.
+Do not expect esports performance from the potentiometer sticks, but for Hollow Knight, FIFA career mode, or emulated games, it works well.

 Who it is for: First-time buyers, backup controller, emulation setups.
 Check Price on Amazon